stephcathoh/organization-unbound/src/content/blog/sneak-preview-of-a-delicate-activism.md

   - "the-experiential-turn"
   - "unbinding"
   - "vulnerability"
 relatedComments:
-  - sneak-preview-of-a-delicate-activism # references 'src/content/comments/sneak-preview-of-a-delicate-activism.json'
+- "sneak-preview-of-a-delicate-activism" # references 'src/content/comments/sneak-preview-of-a-delicate-activism.json'
+contributorUrl: Sue Davidoff # references 'src/content/contributors/sue-davidoff.md'
 ---

 _One of the gifts of being based in South Africa has been the opportunity to get to know [Allan Kaplan](/allan-kaplan/) and [Sue Davidoff](/sue-davidoff/) and their work at [The Proteus Initiative](http://www.proteusinitiative.org/).
 We're excited to share a sneak preview of their soon-to-be-launched short book A Delicate Activism: A Radical Approach to Change._ _If you are interested in getting a copy of the book, click [here](http://www.proteusinitiative.org/books-and-other-publications)._